romibi/Scrap-Packed-Explorer/CONTRIBUTING.md

 ```

 ### Class methods and properties arrangements
-Methods and properties should be in every class in this order:
+Methods and properties in every class should be in this order:

-- public const properties
+- public const/read-only properties
 - public variables/non-const properties
 - public methods
 - protected (same sub order as public)